comboed/Urban-Data-Crawler/README.md

 ## Features

 - Scrapes real-time data from Google based on a search query
-- Summarizes results using OpenAI (up to 3 issues and 3 solutions per result)
+- Summarizes results using OpenAI (up to 3 issues and 3 solutions)
 - Clean frontend with a modern, responsive design
-- Allows user-defined result limits
+- Supports user-defined result limits
 - In-memory caching to avoid redundant API calls
 - Multi-threaded summarization for faster response times
-- Source link highlighting with animated hover effects

 ---